-On Site 1190 Sinclair St. 1140 Sinclair St. 1231 Sinclair Crt.
-1797 Inglewood Ave.
+On Site Shared with 1797 Inglewood Ave.
+1190 Sinclair St. 1140 Sinclair St. Shared with 1231 Sinclair Crt., 1797 Inglewood Ave., 1190 Sinclair St.

-Total 3 2 1 1
+Total 2 1 1 1 1

-Remove 2 1 0 1
+Remove 0 1 0 0 1 (partial)

-Retain 1 1 1 0
+Retain 2 0 1 1 0

-In order to acceptably mitigate the fire hazard for 1160 Sinclair St., management of existing vegetation (through removal and pruning) on the property is recommended (see Table 3 and Error!
-Reference source not found.).
+In order to acceptably mitigate the fire hazard for 1160 Sinclair St., management of existing vegetation (through removal and pruning) on the property is recommended (Table 3).
 Undertaking these proposed mitigative works entails consultation and written consent from the property owners of 1190 Sinclair St., 1231 Sinclair Crt., and 1797 Inglewood Ave. for the vegetation located on their respective lots.
-As of the date of this report, consent has not been received for the removal of the cedar hedges on the neighbouring properties.
 It is the responsibility of the property owners to obtain the appropriate consent in writing before carrying out the recommendations in this report.